WarrenWeckesser/ufunclab/README.md

 #### `loggamma1p`

 `loggamma1p` computes `log(gamma(1 + x))` for real `x` > -1.
-It avoids the loss of precision in the express `1 + x` that occurs when `x` is very small.
+It avoids the loss of precision in the expression `1 + x` that occurs when `x` is very small.

 ```